Lockout Tagout Procedure

 BY GRAPHIC PRODUCTS EDITORIAL STAFF

 There are two parts to the lockout process: The Lockout and Re-energizing.
-Both pose potential life threating issues and need to be taken equally serious.
+Both pose potential life-threatening issues and need to be taken equally seriously.
 Let’s start by looking at the first part of the process.

 Start by notifying all affected employees.
 Then identify all energy sources and completely shut off energy to the affected equipment.
 Next, isolate the equipment from the energy source.

 Apply the lockout/tagout equipment by affixing locks and tags to each energy source controlling device.
-Release any stored energy from capacitor banks, springs, compressed air, steam, hydraulics, etcetera.
-And finally, verify the isolation of energy has occurred by trying equipment.
+Release any stored energy from capacitor banks, springs, compressed air, steam, hydraulics, etc. Finally, verify the isolation of energy has occurred by trying the equipment.
 You know—just in case.

-Then, get to work and perform all needed servicing or maintenance.
+Then, get to work, and perform all servicing or maintenance.
 Once the work is done, it’s time to reverse the process and get the energy flowing again.
 Ensure that nonessential items are removed from equipment, like tools and parts.
-And that the equipment components are intact and have been reassembled correctly.
+Ensure the equipment components are intact and have been reassembled correctly.

 Then, make sure all those affected employees are safely positioned away from the equipment and know what’s going on.
 Confirm that all controls are still in the “off” position, then, remove lockout/tagout devices and reconnect the energy source.